top of page

 Beluga Point

-Day 2- Day 3: Camping near the Susitna River and Exploring Talkeetna, Alaska.
+Day 2- Day 3: Camping near the Susitina River and Exploring Talkeetna, Alaska.

 The next day we packed up the RV and drove to Talkeetna a small town located in the Mat-Su Valley.
 In 1910 Talkeetna was a riverboat steamer station during the gold rush that supplied miners.
 The town now offers visitors a bustling main street filled with shops and restaurants.
 When you go, stop by Roadhouse for some delicious pastries.
 There is also a riverfront park and on a clear day, you can see views of Denali.